icebert04/icebert04.github.io/_posts/2018-3-20-my-first-running-partner.md

 To my surprise, the Labrador Retriever is not the puppy that I used to know before.
 He grew and grew big mightily.
 He is so stocky and got the jaws and head bone structure of a fierce dog... just like a Rottweiler and a Pitbull.

 Plus he doesn't go out very often since my cousin is busy attending to his business.
-In short, that dog is now a beast.
+In short, that **Dog is now a Beast**.
 A beast that is hard to contain.

 My first walk with Ash (the Labrador who turned into a beast) was a nightmare.
 He is so aggressive, doesn't follow basic commands, and pulls you everywhere he wants to go.
 My first walk with him was a disaster.
 I got body ache from my shoulder, legs and my wrist.
 I was thinking of giving up on him.